TIBCOSoftware/flogo-cli/README.md

 ![Flogo icon](floyd.png)

-**Flogo** is micro-flow engine written in Go.
+**Flogo** is process-flow engine written in Go.
 It was designed from the ground up to be robust enough for cloud applications and at the same time sufficiently lean for IOT devices.

 ## Installation